 Goodness of fit statistics for all of the estimated models appear in table 7.
-The data is bimodal for each of the test scores.
+The data is bimodal for each gender.
 The first mode occurs at zero.
 Using mixtures allows all of the models to fit the data very well.
 The zeros, the first two moments and the actual distribution are well predicted by all of the models.
 Latent class mixture model have been used by Deb and Trivedi (1997) to deal with the problem of excessive zeros.
 It is also possible to use more traditional procedures involving the zero inflated model of Lambert (1992) or the hurdle model of Mullahey (1986) but these do not deal with unobservables.
+The psuedo $R^{2's}$ are 25.9 and 29.1 for boys and girls, respectively which are quite high for sample survey data.